albetnov/sanctum-refresh/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [Changelog](CHANGELOG.md) for more information.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+You are free to contribute to this project.

 ## Credits